madstone0-0/Notes/_Raws/Liberal/Finance/Risk.md

 ## Return

 The reward for investing money.
 Return comprises two components:

-- Income received on the investment
+1. Income received on the investment
-- Changes in market price of the investment
+2. Changes in market price of the investment

 ## Risk

 The variable of returns from those that are expected.
 The concept of risk captures the uncertainty about receiving the expected return on an investment.

 - Risk free asset - Actual returns on such assets are not different from what is expected, e.g. Government securities
-- Risky asset - Actual returns on such assets are not guaranteed and so may differ from what is expected, e.e.
-Equity stocks
+- Risky asset - Actual returns on such assets are not guaranteed and so may differ from what is expected, e.g. Equity stocks

 ## Risk and Return Trade-off